Emergency Shoulder Use

 When driving in the shoulder — which are about two feet narrower than standard lanes — motorists need to slow down, navigate carefully, and watch for gutters, inlets, and places where the shoulder narrows for obstacles such as bridges, overpasses, guardrails, and barrier walls.
 Motorists in the shoulder will also notice a continuous noise due to the presence of rumble strips.

-ESU was first implemented during Hurricane Irma in September 2017.
-Evacuees were able to drive on the inside shoulder of Interstate 75 northbound from Wildwood to Georgia and on Interstate 4 eastbound from Tampa to Kissimmee.
-ESU was also used during Hurricane Ian in September 2022, when evacuees were permitted to drive on the inside shoulder of Interstate 4 eastbound from Tampa to Celebration.
+ESU was first implemented for Hurricane Irma in September 2017.
+Evacuees were permitted to drive on the inside shoulder of Interstate 4 eastbound from Tampa to Kissimmee, and on the inside shoulder of Interstate 75 northbound from Wildwood to Georgia.
+ESU was next used for Hurricane Ian in September 2022.
+Evacuees were permitted to drive on the inside shoulder of Interstate 4 eastbound from Tampa to Celebration.
+ESU was most recently activated for Hurricane Milton in October 2024.
+Evacuees were permitted to drive on the inside shoulder of Interstate 4 northbound from Tampa to Celebration, the inside shoulder of Interstate 75 northbound from Tampa to Lake City, and the outside shoulder of Interstate 75 Alligator Alley southbound from Miles City to Andytown.

 ESU Routes

 ESU routes, concept plans, and standard operating procedures are reviewed annually.
-For the 2023 season, there are ESU plans for nine segments on seven roadways.
+Last updated in 2024, there are currently ESU plans for nine segments on seven roadways.

-• Northbound from SR 951 in Naples (Collier) to SR 143 in Jennings (Hamilton)
+- Northbound from SR 951 in Naples (Collier) to Interstate 10 in Lake City (Columbia)

-• Northbound from SR 706 in Jupiter (Palm Beach) to south of Interstate 295 in Jacksonville (Duval)
+- Northbound from SR 706 in Jupiter (Palm Beach) to SR 9B in Jacksonville (Duval)

 ESU Benefits